Find Memory Leaks Not Reported by Default

 memlab find-leaks --trace-all-objects

-This will ask memlab to treat every object allocated by the target interaction as a memory leak.
-In this case, there are a bunch of objects not released from the target interaction.
+This tells memlab to treat every object allocated by the target interaction as a memory leak.
+In this case, there are many objects that were not released after the target interaction.

-memlab clusters the retainer traces of the leaked objects and print them in decreasing order based on the aggregated retained sizes of leak clusters.
+memlab clusters the retainer traces of the leaked objects and prints them in decreasing order based on the aggregated retained sizes of leak clusters.

 MemLab found 46 leak(s)